Car bombs, mortars kill nine in Baghdad Shi'ite districts

 BAGHDAD Bomb blasts and mortars killed at least nine people and wounded 28 more in Shi'ite districts in Baghdad on Tuesday, just days before Iraqis started celebrating the Islamic Eid al-Adha religious festival.

-Car bombs exploded and mortars landed around the Shi'ite neighborhood of Shula, northwestern Baghdad, killing 8 people and wounded 28, and another person was killed by a mortar round in Kadhimiya area, police and hospital sources said.
+Car bombs exploded and mortars landed around the Shi'ite neighbourhood of Shula, north-western Baghdad, killing 8 people and wounded 28, and another person was killed by a mortar round in Kadhimiya area, police and hospital sources said.

 "Three car bombs exploded one after the other, and we started to hear the screaming and shouting," said a policeman who was patrolling in Shula.
 "Some walls of houses collapsed, and glass was shattered everywhere."